-BAS (Basic Allowance for Subsistence) is a non-taxable allowance to defray a portion of cost of subsistence.
-BAS offsets costs for a service member’s meal, however it is not intended to cover the costs of meals for family members.
+BAS (Basic Allowance for Subsistence) is a non-taxable allowance to defray a portion of the cost of subsistence.
+BAS offsets costs for a service member’s meals, however, it is not intended to cover the costs of meals for family members.
 This allowance originates from military history where room and board (rations) were provided as part of a member’s pay.

 Since it is intended to provide meals for service members, it is linked to the price of food.
-Each year it is adjusted based upon the price of food.
-The BAS is calculated by using the Agriculture Department’s USDA food-cost index based.
-Based on this, the BAS is not tied to the military pay increase plus the military pay increase includes considerations to the increase of private sector wages.
+Each year, it is adjusted based upon the price of food.
+The BAS is calculated by using the Agriculture Department’s USDA food-cost index.
+Based on this, the BAS is not tied to the military pay increase; plus, the military pay increase includes considerations to the increase of private sector wages.